bogzbonny/yeehaw/_TODO.md

     activated.
 This can be triggered in the render loop and the event will then routed through the standard event loop as normal.
-This can be used to replicate a heartbeat for a element, or to simulate a visual effect such as a button click.
+This can be used to replicate a heartbeat for a element, or to simulate a visual effect such as a button click (useful for button when Enter key is hit).

-10. cui export visual area to either DynamicImage, .png, or .ans
-      - useful for WIMP

 10. gradient color types, don't ask me how exactly however this is basically what we should do.